Indian Navy Day 2020: Why is it celebrated on 4 December?

 Therefore, Indian Navy Day is observed on 4 December to commemorate the courageous attack on the Karachi harbour during the Indo-Pakistan war of 1971 by the Indian Naval Missile.
 This day recognizes the splendour, great achievements and role of the naval force to the nation.

 Operation Trident was executed in 1971 by the Indian Navy on 4th December night which led a devastating attack on the Pakistan Naval Headquarters in Karachi.
-Let us tell you that in this operation first time anti-ship missile was used.
+Let us tell you that in this operation first-time anti-ship missile was used.

 How is Indian Navy Day celebrated?

 On 4th December in remembrance of the daredevil attack on the naval base of Pakistan, at Karachi.
 The Western Naval Command of the Indian Navy with headquarters in Mumbai celebrate this great occasion by bringing together their ships and sailors.
-For the Navy Day celebrations, Indian Navy Personnel display their skills during a rehearsal in Mumbai on 1 December 2019.
-Rehearsal took place at the Gateway, the Arabian Sea in Mumbai.

 The Eastern Naval Command at Visakhapatnam plans all the activities and events which are to be conducted on the Navy Day celebrations.
 It starts with a wreath-laying ceremony at the war memorial (at RK Beach) and is followed by the practical demonstration to show the energy and skills of the naval submarines, ships, aircraft, and other forces.
 Numerous aircraft are displayed by flying over the RK Beach which is made clean to keep away the birds in order to continue with smooth operations of the aircraft.
+Due to the ongoing COVID-19 pandemic, the celebrations will be mostly virtual this year.

 Reason for Navy Day Celebration